aws-samples/busy-engineers-document-bucket/instructions/docs/index.md

 In this workshop, you will work through the following exercises:

-1. Addding the AWS Encryption SDK
+1. Adding the AWS Encryption SDK
 1. Adding Multi-CMK Support to the Document Bucket
 1. Working With Encryption Context